Geggio80/GettingAndCleaningData/CodeBook.md

 ## d.
 The Final Tidy Dataset
-It has 180 observations x 68 variables: every observation is ordered at first for subject, then for activity about columns 1,2.
-Others 66 columns represent mean values over the original catched features and they keep features names on which mean has been performed.
+It has 180 observations x 68 variables.
+Every observation is ordered at first for subject, then for activity (columns 1 and 2).
+Others 66 columns represent mean values over the original catched features: they keep features names on which mean has been performed.